osrf-migration/swarm-wiki/Tutorial_6-IMU_bearing_sensor.md

 # Compass

-A compass sensor returns the angle (radian) between the true North and the sensor.
+A compass sensor returns the angle between the true North and the sensor.
 If the compass is facing North the bearing is 0.
 The bearing increments clockwise up to 2*PI radians.
 For example, a vehicle facing East would have a bearing of PI/2 radians.
 Note that in Gazebo the North is aligned with the +Y axis.

 # The RobotPlugin API